Advances in Clinical and Experimental Medicine

 More information here: Guidance notes for registering a systematic review protocol with PROSPERO and here: PROSPERO registry for protocols of systematic reviews.

-Prospective registration of systematic reviews promotes transparency, helps reduce potential for bias and serves to avoid unintended duplication of reviews.
+Prospective registration of systematic reviews promotes transparency, helps reduce the potential for bias, and avoids unintended duplication of reviews.

-By Research-in-progress (RIP) we understand papers concerning research that has commenced but has not been completed as of yet.
+By Research-in-progress (RIP), we understand papers concerning research that has commenced but has not yet been completed.

-A research letter is a brief, but scientifically important study which is basically a shorter form of Original paper.
+A research letter is a brief, but scientifically important study, a shorter form of Original paper.
 The text structure (Background – Objectives – Material and methods – Discussion – Limitations – Conclusions) remains the same.
 Research letters are peer reviewed and subject to stringent editorial review as well.
-They are also indexed in all databases, including PubMed and Scopus, and the number of points assigned for such publication is identical as for original papers.
-However, a research letter contains a maximum of 1500 words, as opposed to 3500 words in an original article, and at most 2 tables or figures (2 tables and 2 figures at most in one paper).
+They are also indexed in all databases, including PubMed and Scopus, and the number of points assigned for such publication is identical to that of Original papers.
+However, a research letter contains a maximum of 1500 words, as opposed to 4000 words in an original article, and at most 2 tables or figures (2 tables and 2 figures at most in one paper).
 The number of authors and the number of references are not limited.
 It is important to note that research letters are priority papers in our journal and the waiting time for publication is shorter.
-Authors of Original papers considered by the editors too brief to be published as such will be asked to change the category of the manuscript into a Research letter.
-The Editorial Office reserves the right to change the category of the manuscripts if its contents require it – e.g., from Original paper into Meta-analysis or Research letter.
+Authors of Original papers considered by the editors to be too brief to be published will be asked to change the category of the manuscript into a research letter.
+The Editorial Office reserves the right to change the category of the manuscripts if their contents require it – e.g., from Original paper into Meta-analysis or Research letter.

-Study Protocol articles provide a comprehensive overview of the design of prospective research, aiming to facilitate the dissemination of ongoing studies and enhance transparency in clinical and biomedical research.
-These articles outline the hypothesis, rationale, methodology, and ethical considerations of the study, serving as a valuable resource for researchers and clinicians.
+Study Protocol articles provide a comprehensive overview of prospective research design, aiming to facilitate the dissemination of ongoing studies and enhance transparency in clinical and biomedical research.
+These articles outline the study's hypothesis, rationale, methodology, and ethical considerations, serving as a valuable resource for researchers and clinicians.
 MORE INFORMATION HERE

 Submission of manuscripts

-All manuscripts should be submitted to Editorial Office via electronic Editorial System.
+All manuscripts should be submitted to the Editorial Office via the Editorial System.

 We do not accept manuscripts sent by post or e-mail.